 Quarter Horses are a mixture of Arabian, Spanish, and English bred horses.
 There are eleven foundation Quarter Horse bloodlines.
 These eleven families are the ancestors of all Quarter Horses around the world.
 Although the breed or type has been in existence since the 1600s the American Quarter Horse Registry began in 1940.
 The introduction of Thoroughbred bloodlines has created two distinct types of Quarter Horses.
 “Appendix Quarter Horses” tend to be leaner and leggier.

-Champion and Celebrity American Quarter Horse:
+Champion and Celebrity American Quarter Horses:

 - Wimpy was the first stallion listed in the AQHA registry.